bhrott/sand-castle-logger/README.md

 When you open the dashboard, realize the token param on url: `http://localhost:3000/?&t=default`.

 The `t=default` is customizable.
 You can set new value like `http://localhost:3000/?&t=potato`.
-It allow you to have multiple dashboards listening differents namespace logs.
+It allow you to have multiple dashboards listening different namespace logs.

 The name of this parameter is `namespace token`.